walterioo/bamazon/README.md

 # Description

-### Bamazon is made entirely in in JS and run in NodeJS, it's compossed of three different apps:
+### Bamazon is made entirely in JS and runs in NodeJS, it's compossed of three different apps:

 * Customer: Displays the list of available items and handles purchase orders.